Avenire/ninja-maxxphelper/README.md

         - Carristo's death in Gothic 1 CH4 is ignored, however death of other fire magicians won't ([showcase video](https://youtu.be/y2wn8b_o3VU));
         - Stone guardians killed next to the Jharkendar portal on our first arrival in G2 NotR should be ignored, however deaths of any remaining stone guardians on Raven defeat won't;

         A lot of G2 NotR deaths cannot be detected in any other way than by than maintaing a curated list of such NPCs.
 In case the provided list is incorrect or non-exhaustive, it can be overriden by providing a custom filter.
-Game reads a line of text from a file located at `deadOnArrivalNPCListPath` (default `system\deadOnArrivalNPCList.txt`) which is parsed as a semicolon separated & **terminated** list of NPC instance names (basically what you'd type in `insert` console command/cheat to spawn given npc);
+Game reads a line of text from a file located at `deadOnArrivalNPCListPath` (default `system\maxxphelper_deadOnArrivalNPCList.txt`) which is parsed as a semicolon separated & **terminated** list of NPC instance names (basically what you'd type in `insert` console command/cheat to spawn given npc);
     - [`considerG1DoubleXPGlitch=1` only] Player or party member killed NPC with melee finisher ([showcase video](https://youtu.be/dADHo9kF3O0));
     - [`considerG1DoubleXPGlitch=1` only] Player or party member killed NPC without beating them up first;
     - [`considerLevelZeroNPC=0`] Level 0 NPCs are ignored;